matthewpalmer/matthewpalmer.github.io/_posts/2013-04-16-mad-men-season-6-episode-3-analysis-and-review.md

 layout: post
 title: Analysis of Mad Men S06E03
 category: tv

-excerpt: I analysed the third episode of the sixth season of Mad Men: 'Collaborators'.
+excerpt: I analysed the third episode of the sixth season of Mad Men: Collaborators
 ---

-__Initial Response__
 I thought this was, as always for Mad Men, a strong episode.
 The most prevalent themes present were the notions of false love and prostitution, nature and betrayal.
 Nature is a new addition into the Mad Men fold, and I'm not quite sure of the deeper meaning.
 Mostly, however, these themes are facades - a thin veil of makeup for the characters' inner blemishes.
 This has been a consistent part of Don's character throughout the series, but as we see Pete and Peggy grow to become more like Don, they will replicate his subterfuge.
 I feel the transformation of Pete and Peggy into different aspects of Don will be a major plot point for this season, while Don's decay will become increasingly prevalent.

 __Scene by Scene__